 Utilize behavioral interventions and communication tools to provide effective feedback to patients

-Manage a residential caseload of 5 patients?
+Manage a residential caseload of 5-7 patients

-Manage patient crisis situations?
+Manage patient crisis situations

 Act as liaison/advocate for information regarding medication changes, treatment, changes in treatment plan, discharge planning, etc.